The Meaning of Life 2

 It’s interesting to note that the major religions of the world today: Christianity, Judaism, Islam, even to some extent Hinduism, were modified from these early semi-naturalistic views at a time when political and social structures were monarchical: kingly and hierarchical.
 So all their gods are modeled on the idea of kings.
 They’re rulers who give orders, and who punish and execute.
 That’s exactly what the God of the Old Testament is – a tyrannical, kingly figure.
 Yet these religions are very young religions, only two or three thousand years old.
 For tens of thousands of years before that, what we had was quasi-naturalistic efforts to explain the world.
 Not really religion at all, but early science.

-Tomorrow in Part 3, we ask Grayling why religion has stuck around so long, whether we could ever be free of superstition, why humanism is good for the world and if he thinks free will could exist in a purely physical world.
+In Part 3, we ask Grayling why religion has stuck around so long, whether we could ever be free of superstition, why humanism is good for the world and if he thinks free will could exist in a purely physical world.